jerphaes/believer/Readme.md

 * select: specify which fields to load.
 Using none defaults to all fields being loaded.
 * limit: limit the number of results to a maximum
 * order: specify the order of the results
+* allow_filtering: allow or disallow filtering (see ALLOW FILTERING in Cassandra CQL docs)

 All methods are chainable, meaning you can